mipayne/JustTheClass/about.md

 ### Iteration:
 Each problem set will have two submissions, alpha and beta.
 The alpha submission will be graded.
 The beta submission is due a few days after you receive feedback on alpha.
 You will be expected to do a revision on your solutions and write up an explanation of where you went wrong in your first solution.
 Then you will have to do a check-in with a staff member during office hours within 7 days of the beta submission deadline where you talk through your revision.
 If you received full marks on your alpha submission, you do not have to submit a written revision.
 However, you still need to complete a check-in within 7 days of the beta submission deadline.

+### Check-ins
+In the beta submission of problem sets, students must submit a written explaination of what they corrected and why the original answer was incorrect.
+Then in the check-ins students will be asked 4-6 questions about the homework.
+Students must complete the check-in to get credit for the beta submission.
+Correct revisions to the alpha submission as well as a successful check-in will clober the alpha submission grade to that of the beta submission.
+For example, if your PS1 alpha submission was a 60%, but you got 100% on your PS1 beta submission and you successfully completed your check-in, then your PS1 grade would be 100%.
+Students would already have access to the correct answers at the time of check-ins, so questions would focus on understanding of the answer as well as asking students to think about the techniques they used to answer questions.
+Some example questions include:

+- What methods did you use to answer this question?

+- What assumptions did you make with this question?

+- Explain how you approached the question
+- Why were you able to use this equation to answer this question?

+Additionally students who were earning back points on missed questions would also discuss with the instructor what went wrong specifically in their first attempt and demonstrate that they can articulate why that approach was incorrect.

 ### Slack days:
 To give you some flexibility for periods of heavy workload, minor illness, absence from campus, and other unusual circumstances, you may request limited extensions on problem set deadlines, called slack days.
 Each slack day is a 24-hour extension on the deadline.
 You have a budget of 10 slack days for the entire semester, which you may apply to any combination of problem sets, on either the alpha deadline or beta deadline or both.
 You can use at most 2 slack days for a given deadline.

 You must request your extension before the problem set is due, by filling out this [google form](https://docs.google.com/forms/d/e/1FAIpQLSecF--lKuSqtInVrBADSc2GpWehYstVcWRJ9zyHp_do9MkxMA/viewform?usp=pp_url)

-Slack days are atomic; you can’t chop them up into slack hours or minutes.
+Slack days are integer values of days; you can’t chop them up into slack hours or minutes.
 If you choose to use a slack day because you’re struggling with an assignment, go to bed and sleep, and get help in the morning.
 Seriously, that’s why the smallest unit is a day.

 Slack days apply only to individual problem sets, not to team projects.